Problem-solving courts in the United States: Efforts

 a non-profit think tank headquartered in New York that helps courts and criminal justice agencies decrease crime, provide aid to victims and increase the public's confidence in the justice system.

 Center for Court Innovation researchers explored whether problem-solving justice always requires a specialized court or if core principles and practices from these specialized courts are transferable to conventional courts.
 After interviewing judges, attorneys and representatives from probation departments and service providers, researchers concluded that a number of principles—such as judicial monitoring and linking offenders to services—could be transferable.
 The study, conducted in cooperation with the Collaborative Justice Courts Advisory Committee of the Judicial Council of California, was the first of its kind in the country.

 In 2005, The New Press published Good Courts: The Case for Problem-Solving Justice.
 The first book to describe the problem-solving court movement in detail, Good Courts features profiles of Center demonstration projects.
 The book is being used in law schools and public policy schools, due in part to a law school course on problem-solving justice that the Center piloted at Fordham Law School.

 The National Association of Drug Court Professionals had more than 25,000 members working in 2,663 drug courts and 1,219 other problem-solving courts as of late 2011.
 Their annual conference offers education and training from experts for problem-solving professionals world-wide.

-Both problem-solving courts and the use of therapeutic jurisprudence greatly improved the outcomes of most cases.
 Programs have been established for teen court, DWI court, re-entry court, community court, domestic violence court, sex offense court, mental health court, and veterans' court.